AdityaVijay1/CMSWeek7/README.md

 Name: Aditya Vijay
 <br> Student ID: 14334303

 This overview is intended to provide a description of the tasks completed in Practical 7 in the subject Content Management System, details about the goals, SMART goals, the different learning outcomes and how this can lead to career development, insights and employability.
-Forming team, setting up resources for the group project and begin with initial work.
+Learning PHP Programming, WordPress Child Themes creation.
 <br>
 # Use of Learning Journal